 When I worked in recruiting in the software development industry, job seekers would say things in job interviews that would immediately rule them out for consideration.
-I was very tempted to give them extensive feedback about how to do better the next time, but my company’s legal department forbade me from doing so.
+I was very tempted to give them extensive feedback about how to do better the next time, but my company’s HR and legal departments forbade me from doing so.
 All that I was allowed to say was, “We hired a candidate whose qualifications were a better fit with the position.”

 Prepare for Job Interviews